 - Aliens and Monsters: The SuperXtreme Alphacosmos Police Case EX Ultra scenario, where Lynx is secretly an alien cephalopod thing and Magil a space cop.

 - Alternate Universe: It is briefly implied in Chrono Cross that the events of Radical Dreamers took place in an alternate dimension.

-- Animated Actors: Again, part of the weirdness of the The SuperXtreme Alphacosmo... ah, that scenario.
+- Animated Actors: Part of the weirdness of the The SuperXtreme Alphacosmo... ah, that scenario.
 Kid breaks character to tell off the Assistant Director at one point.

 - Apocalyptic Log: What the book Serge is writing turns out to be if you get a game over.